NOSALRO/algevo/README.md

 ## Citing AlgEvo

-If you use `AlgEvo` in a scientific publication, please use the following citation:
+If you use `AlgEvo` in a scientific publication, please use the following citation ([pdf](http://costashatz.github.io/files/LION17.pdf)):

 ```bibtex
 @inproceedings{chatzilygeroudis2023lion,